CT-Data-Haven/pager/README.md

+---
+format: gfm
+---

 # :pager: pager custom Quarto format

 `pager` is a custom format for Quarto.
 There are 2 versions:

 * `pager-html` is just a minimal HTML format with a subset of Bootstrap included
-* `pager-pdf` takes that HTML document and "prints" it to a PDF using [Weasyprint](https://weasyprint.org/) ^[Other html-to-pdf engines will probably work too, like [pagedjs](https://gitlab.coko.foundation/pagedjs/pagedjs-cli), but Weasyprint, while limited in the CSS it handles, is relatively better maintained.]
+* `pager-pdf` takes that HTML document and "prints" it to a PDF using [Weasyprint](https://weasyprint.org/) [^1]

+[^1]: Other html-to-pdf engines will probably work too, like [pagedjs](https://gitlab.coko.foundation/pagedjs/pagedjs-cli), but Weasyprint, while limited in the CSS it handles, is relatively better maintained.

 ## Installation